phpthinky/CI-Visitorcounter/README.md

 Visitorcounter is a class y for codeigniter to use this class you must install first the geoip2 via composer

-add this into your composer.json file
+1. Download GeoLite2 Database reader : add this into your composer.json file
 ```
 {
 "require":